Book Club Introduction

 I am passionate about reading and sharing health information and I hope that you’ll join me on this adventure.

-The first book we are going to read is Resilient: How to Grow an Unshakeable Core of Calm, Strength and Happiness.
-Head on over to the Book Club tab for more information on how to join.
+The first book we are going to read is Resilient: How to Grow an Unshakeable Core of Calm, Strength, and Happiness.